- Vireo griseus

 Juveniles - dark eyes and more yellow beneath.

 Southeastern USA from New Jersey west to northern Missouri, south to Texas and Florida, eastern Mexico, northern Central America, Cuba and the Bahamas.
 Populations on the US Gulf coast and further south are resident, but most North American birds migrate south in winter.

-The northern subspecies, V. g. noveboracensis, occupies most of the range of this species and is fully migratory; it is larger and has more brightly coloured plumage than all other subspecies.
+- V. g. noveboracensis: larger and has more brightly coloured plumage than all other subspecies

-V. g. bermudianus, is endemic to Bermuda.
-It has shorter wings and a duller plumage.
+- V. g. bermudianus: shorter wings and a duller plumage

 Bushes and shrubs in abandoned cultivation or overgrown pastures.

-Its nest is cup shaped, lined with grass, attached to a fork in a tree branch by spider webs.
-3-5 dark-spotted white eggs are laid.
-Both parents incubate the eggs for 12-16 days.
+Monogomous.
+The nest is cup shaped, lined with grass and attached to a fork in a tree branch by spider webs.
+The clutch consists of 3-5 dark-spotted white eggs.
+Both adults incubate the eggs for 12-16 days.
 The young leave the nest 9-11 days after hatching.

 - Clements, J. F., T. S. Schulenberg, M. J. Iliff, D. Roberson, T. A. Fredericks, B. L. Sullivan, and C. L. Wood.
 2016.
 The eBird/Clements checklist of birds of the world: v2016, with updates to August 2016.
 Downloaded from http://www.birds.cornell.edu/clementschecklist/download/

 - Handbook of the Birds of the World Alive (retrieved August 2016)

 - BirdForum Opus contributors.
 (2023) White-eyed Vireo.
 In: BirdForum, the forum for wild birds and birding.
 Retrieved 7 December 2023 from https://www.birdforum.net/opus/White-eyed_Vireo